intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/build_kernel_with_sgx.md

 # Building Linux Kernel from Source with SGX Enabled

 SGX driver is merged to Linux Kernel from 5.11+.
-After enable SGX feature during kernel building, we don't have to install SGX driver anymore.
+After enabling SGX feature during kernel building, we don't have to install SGX driver anymore.

-In this guide, we show how to build Kernel 5.14 from souce and enable SGX feature on Ubuntu 18.04.
-You can change kernel version, i.e., 5.14 if necessary.
+In this guide, we show how to build Kernel 5.14 from source code and enable SGX feature on Ubuntu 18.04.
+You can change the kernel version, i.e., 5.14 if necessary.

 ## Prerequisite

-Install prerequites for kernel build.
-Please follow your distro instruction or your favorite way to build kernel.
+Install prerequisites for kernel build.
+Please follow your distro instruction or your favorite way to build the kernel.

 ```
-sudo apt-get install flex bison git build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache
+sudo apt-get install flex bison git build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache libelf-dev

 ```